Brit Air

 Brit Air (/fr/), short for Brittany Air International, was a regional airline based at Morlaix – Ploujean Airport in Ploujean, Morlaix, Brittany, France, operating scheduled services as an Air France franchise from Lyon–Saint Exupéry Airport, Paris-Orly Airport and Paris-Charles de Gaulle Airport.

-The airline, along with Régional and Airlinair, was fully merged with HOP! since 2017 after a year of negotiation process.
+The airline, along with Régional and Airlinair, was fully merged with HOP! since 2017 after a year of negotiations.

 History

 Since 31 March 2013, all Brit Air flights are operated under the HOP! name, Air France's new regional brand name.

 Brit Air ceased all flight operations in March 2017 after its merger with HOP!.

 Destinations

 Brit Air operated the following services (as of March 2013):